gpustack/gguf-parser-go/cmd/gguf-parser/README.md

    --device-metric value [ --device-metric value ]        Specify the device metrics, which is used to estimate the throughput, in form of "FLOPS;Up Bandwidth[;Down Bandwidth]".
 The FLOPS unit, select from [PFLOPS, TFLOPS, GFLOPS, MFLOPS, KFLOPS].
 The Up/Down Bandwidth unit, select from [PiBps, TiBps, GiBps, MiBps, KiBps, PBps, TBps, GBps, MBps, KBps, Pbps, Tbps, Gbps, Mbps, Kbps].
 Up Bandwidth usually indicates the bandwidth to transmit the data to calculate, and Down Bandwidth indicates the bandwidth to transmit the calculated result to next layer.
 For example, "--device-metric 10TFLOPS;400GBps" means the device has 10 TFLOPS and 400 GBps Up/Down bandwidth, "--device-metric 10TFLOPS;400GBps;5000MBps" means the device has 5000MBps Down bandwidth.
 If the quantity specified by "--device-metric" is less than the number of estimation devices(determined by "--tensor-split" and "--rpc" to infer the device count), then replicate the last "--device-metric" to meet the required number of evaluation devices.
    --flash-attention, --flash-attn, --fa, --diffusion-fa  Specify enabling Flash Attention, which is used to estimate the usage.
 Flash Attention can reduce the usage of RAM/VRAM. (default: false)
+   --gpu-layers value, --ngl value, --n-gpu-layers value  Specify how many layers of the main model to offload, which is used to estimate the usage, default is full offloaded. (default: -1)
    --main-gpu value, --mg value                           Specify the GPU to use for the model (with "--split-mode=none") or for intermediate results and KV (with "--split-mode=row"), which is used to estimate the usage.
 Since gguf-parser cannot recognize the host GPU devices or RPC servers, "--main-gpu" only works when "--tensor-split" is set. (default: 0)
    --parallel-size value, --parallel value, --np value    Specify the number of parallel sequences to decode, which is used to estimate the usage. (default: 1)
    --platform-footprint value                             Specify the platform footprint(RAM,VRAM) of running host in MiB, which is used to estimate the NonUMA usage, default is "150,250".
 Different platform always gets different RAM and VRAM footprints, for example, within CUDA, "cudaMemGetInfo" would occupy some RAM and VRAM, see https://stackoverflow.com/questions/64854862/free-memory-occupied-by-cudamemgetinfo. (default: "150,250")